In the sweet spot

 - the redevelopment of a 121,078 sq ft vacant warehouse unit on the Walworth Industrial Estate near Andover for a total cost of £11.95m and an expected NIY of 5.8%.

 SHED’s top 10 tenants account for 45.3% of its contracted rent and are made up of largely global third-party logistics operators, as shown in Figure 4.
-The manager states that a large proportion of the SME category (26% of portfolio – as shown in Figure 5) is also made up of smaller third-party logistics companies.
+The manager states that a large proportion of the small medium enterprise (SME) category (26% of portfolio – as shown in Figure 5) is also made up of smaller third-party logistics companies.
 ‘Third-party logistics’ refers to the outsourcing of e-commerce logistics processes and includes inventory management, warehousing, and fulfilment.
 They typically run contracts for e-commerce companies from their sites.
 SHED’s largest tenant, Culina Group, is the logistics arm of the Müller Group – the multinational dairy giant.
 The Unipart Group is running a contract on behalf of the NHS.
 Other top 10 tenants that may not be household names include Fidens Studios, which provides space for Netflix filming productions, and Pegler Yorkshire, which is part of the €5.7bn market cap Dutch manufacturing conglomerate Aalberts, which is listed on Euronext Amsterdam.

 Figure 6 shows that 79% of tenants across SHED’s portfolio have been rated low/low-moderate risk (as a percentage of contracted rental income) by Dun and Bradstreet, which is reflected in rent collection figures during the pandemic.
 The company has received near-100% of rent due since March 2020.